wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-flywheel.rst

 There are multiple methods for determining the values for these constants on your particular mechanism.

+`ReCalc is an online calculator <https://www.reca.lc/>`__ which can help model your system's behavior, and provide an estimate of controller constants.

 The :ref:`SysId toolsuite <docs/software/pathplanning/system-identification/index:System Identification>` can be used to model your system and give accurate Proportional and Derivative values.
 This is preferred for supported mechanism types.

 .. note::